DePoyster/cosc1350_breakout/README.md

+From Wikipedia, the free encyclopedia:

+"Breakout is an arcade video game developed and published by Atari, Inc. and released on May 13, 1976.
+It was designed by Steve Wozniak, based on conceptualization from Nolan Bushnell and Steve Bristow, who were influenced by the seminal 1972 Atari arcade game Pong.
+In Breakout, a layer of bricks lines the top third of the screen and the goal is to destroy them all by repeatedly bouncing a ball off a paddle into them.
+The arcade game was released in Japan by Namco.
+Breakout was a worldwide commercial success, among the top five highest-grossing arcade video games of 1976 in both the United States and Japan and then among the top three highest-grossing arcade video games of 1977 in the US and Japan.
+The 1978 Atari VCS port uses color graphics instead of a monochrome screen with colored overlay."

+<a src=https://elgoog.im/breakout/>Here</a> is a free online version of the game that I like to play.
+This is based off of when
+Google had an easter egg where when you searched "Atari Breakout" images, the browser would automatically pull up this game.

 # Breakout Game TODO

 First, load up the web page as it is right now, and read the existing code.